Giuseppe Zangara

-Giuseppe Zangara (September 7, 1900 – March 20, 1933) was an Italian immigrant and naturalized United States citizen who attempted to assassinate the President-elect of the United States, Franklin D. Roosevelt, on February 15, 1933, 17 days before Roosevelt's inauguration.
-During a night speech by Roosevelt in Miami, Florida, Zangara fired five shots with a handgun he had purchased a couple of days before.
-He missed his target and instead killed Anton Cermak, the Mayor of Chicago, and injured four bystanders.
+Giuseppe Zangara (September 7, 1900 – March 20, 1933) was an Italian-born American man who attempted to assassinate the President-elect of the United States, Franklin D. Roosevelt, on February 15, 1933, 17 days before Roosevelt's inauguration.
+During a night speech by Roosevelt in Miami, Florida, Zangara fired five shots with a handgun he had purchased a few days before.
+He missed his target and instead killed Anton Cermak, the mayor of Chicago, and injured four bystanders.

-Zangara, who pleaded guilty and refused to appeal, was executed in Florida's electric chair slightly over a month later.
+Zangara, who pled guilty and refused to appeal, was executed in Florida's electric chair slightly over a month later.